Julia-Streamers/Julia-Streamers.github.io/index.md

 # How to use Franklin

+I would like to thank all the viewers of this stream for helping with making the website possible!

 \tableofcontents <!-- you can use \toc as well -->

 This section is meant as a refresher if you're new to Franklin.